Zhou Fohai

-Zhou Fohai (周佛海 (Zhōu Fóhǎi, Chou Fo-hai); Hepburn: Shū Futsukai; May 29, 1897 – February 28, 1948) was a Chinese politician and the second-in-command of the Executive Yuan in Wang Jingwei's collaborationist Reorganized National Government of the Republic of China during the Second Sino-Japanese War.
+Zhou Fohai (周佛海 (Zhōu Fóhǎi, Chou Fo-hai); Hepburn: Shū Futsukai; May 29, 1897 – February 28, 1948) was a Chinese politician and the second-in-command of the Executive Yuan in Wang Jingwei regime government.
+Zhou also led the CC Clique's branch in Wang's regime.

 Biography

-Zhou was born in Hunan province, China, during the Qing dynasty, where his father was an official in the Qing administration.
-After the Xinhai Revolution, he was sent to Japan for studies, attending the Seventh Higher School Zoshikan (the predecessor of Kagoshima University), followed by Kyoto Imperial University.
+Zhou was born in Yuanling County.
+At ages 17–22, he was sent to study at the Seventh Higher School Zoshikan (the predecessor of Kagoshima University), followed by Kyoto Imperial University.
 During his stay in Japan, he became attracted to Marxism, and on his return to China, became one of the founders of the Chinese Communist Party (CCP).
 He attended the First Congress in Shanghai in July 1921, but quit the CCP in 1924 to join the Kuomintang.
 He was assigned as a secretary to the Public Relations Department of the central government, but maintained strong ties with the party's leftist clique, headed by Wang Jingwei and Liao Zhongkai.
-He strongly opposed Chiang Kai-shek’s Northern Expedition and Chiang Kai-shek’s conduct of the Second Sino-Japanese War.
+He strongly opposed Chiang Kai-shek’s Northern Expedition and Chiang Kai-shek's conduct of the Second Sino-Japanese War.

 After Wang Jingwei broke ranks with the Kuomintang during World War II and established the collaborationist Reorganized National Government of the Republic of China, Zhou soon followed.
-Within the new government, Zhou became Vice President, Minister of Finance and had control over part of the Nanjing regime army.
+Within the new government, Zhou became Vice Premier, Minister of Finance and had control over part of the Nanjing regime army.
 He was also Minister of Police (until 1941) and became Mayor of Shanghai after Chen Gongbo in 1944.
 He also maintained secret contacts with the Nationalists in Chongqing.

+According to Jin Xiongbai, editor-in-chief of Zhongbao (中報，Zhou himself was the chairman of which, Zhou's associate Luo Junqiang was the president) and a close associate of Zhou: Zhou was originally a senior leader within the CC Clique and a key ideologue under Chiang Kai-shek, and acted as the head of the CC Clique's Nanjing network and was considered the principal coordinator of political appointments and factional alignments.

+Zhou's influence extended over diplomatic, financial, fiscal, military, and intelligence matters, often converging authority in his office even when formal hierarchy placed Chen Gongbo above him.